hickory-dns/hickory-dns/resolver/README.md

 TRust-DNS Resolver is a library which implements the DNS resolver over the TRust-DNS Client library.

-This library contains basic implementations for IPv4 and IPv6 resolution, more features are in the works.
+This library contains implementations for IPv4 (A) and IPv6 (AAAA) resolution, more features are in the works.
 It is built on top of the [tokio](https://tokio.rs) async-io project, this allows it to be integrated into other systems using the tokio and futures libraries.
 The TRust-DNS [project](https://github.com/bluejekyll/trust-dns) contains other libraries for DNS: a [client library](https://crates.io/crates/trust-dns) for raw protocol usage, a [server library](https://crates.io/crates/trust-dns-server) for hosting zones, and variations on the TLS implementation over [rustls](https://crates.io/crates/trust-dns-rustls) and [native-tls](https://crates.io/crates/trust-dns-native-tls).

 ## Features